 Since the age 50-60 timeline is when many Federal Employees attain their Minimum Retirement Age, it’s good to consider how your life insurance options may be in conjunction with other parts of your Federal Benefits.

 Need help understanding your benefits options or optimizing the rest of your Federal Benefits?
 We are here to help.
-Contact us or request a Personal Federal Benefits Analysis to have more clarity about what your benefits can do for you.
+Contact us or request a complimentary CABS Report (Comprehensive Annual Benefits Summary Report) to have more clarity about what your benefits can do for you.